isc-tdyar/iris-fhirsqlbuilder-dbt-integratedml/README.md

-# iris-fhirsqlbuilder
+# iris-fhirsqlbuilder-dbt-integratedml

 This project shows how to use the FHIR SQL Builder to generate SQL statements for the FHIR Server from IRIS.
+Then it uses [dbt](https://getdbt.com) to transform the SQL data into ML-ready tables.
+Finally, these ML-ready tables are used as input to an IntegratedML machine learning model built to predict a patient's risk for stroke or lung cancer, as example applications.

 The end result will be available on Tableau.